Meiqian-Chen/GraphCpClust/README.md

 ``` r
 install.packages("GraphCpClust")
 ```
-Or using the second method of installation, which may be slower
+Or using the second method of installation, which may be slower:
 ```r
 devtools::install_github("Meiqian-Chen/GraphCpClust")
 ```